Exact zeros of fidelity in finite-size systems as a signature for probing quantum phase transitions

-In summary, we proposed a theoretical scheme for detecting quantum phase transition by seeking exact zero of fidelity of finite-size systems with twist boundary conditions.
-By considering the SSH model, the Creutz model and Haldane model as concrete examples, we demonstrated that exact zero of fidelity of finite-size systems can be always accessed for $\tilde{\gamma}$ and $\gamma$ in different phases under a proper twist boundary condition, whereas no exact zero exists for $\tilde{\gamma}$ and $\gamma$ in the same phase.
+In summary, we proposed a theoretical scheme for detecting quantum phase transition by seeking exact zeros of fidelity of finite-size systems with twist boundary conditions.
+By considering the SSH model, the Creutz model and Haldane model as concrete examples, we demonstrated that exact zeros of fidelity of finite-size systems can be always accessed for $\tilde{\gamma}$ and $\gamma$ in different phases under a proper twist boundary condition, whereas no exact zero exists for $\tilde{\gamma}$ and $\gamma$ in the same phase.
 Consequently, we can observe a discontinued behavior of fidelity at the phase transition point by tuning the twist flux parameter $\phi$.
-Changing $\phi$ continuously, we unveiled that the decay rate function $\alpha$ of the fidelity is divergent at a critical magnetic flux $\phi_{c}$ for $\tilde{\gamma}$ and $\gamma$ in different phases, while $\alpha$ is smooth everywhere for $\tilde{\gamma}$ and $\gamma$ in the same phase.
+Changing $\phi$ continuously, we unveiled that the decay rate function $\alpha$ of the fidelity is divergent at the critical magnetic flux $\phi_{c}$ for $\tilde{\gamma}$ and $\gamma$ in different phases, while $\alpha$ is smooth everywhere for $\tilde{\gamma}$ and $\gamma$ in the same phase.
 We also exhibited the applicability of our theoretical scheme to the interacting SSH model.
-Our work provides an efficient way for detecting quantum phase transition by studying even a small-size system.